 Rather than just your mouse clicks and how you navigate through websites, reCaptchaV3 appears to collect personally identifiable information, such as those gathered during browser fingerprinting, along with reading cookies installed on your browser.

-The only way to minimize the threat of internet surveillance resulting from app vulnerabilities is to use minimal apps – uninstall anything you don’t actually use – and make sure your apps are up to date.
+The only way to minimize the threat of internet surveillance resulting from app vulnerabilities is to use minimal apps – uninstall anything you don’t use – and make sure your apps are up to date.

 Just go back to the top of this page and check the link to the Edward Snowden revelations to see all the malware information he leaked back in 2014.